50 Ways to Spend Your Next Mental Health Day

 8. Cook something you love to make.

-9. Do something creative like painting, sculpting playdough, or taking pictures on a walk through a park.
+9. Do something that sparks creativity like painting, sculpting playdough, or taking pictures on a walk through a park.

 10. Volunteer or donate to a charity.